 The change of the shapes of decision borders has been accomplished before by adding new type of units to neural networks.
-For example, Ridella et al. [23] used circular units in their Circular Backpropagation Networks.
-Different type of circular units have been used by Kirby and Miranda [24] - in their implementation two sigmoidal units are coupled together and their output is restricted to lie on a unit circle.
-Dorffner [25] proposed conic section transfer functions as a unified framework for MLP and RBF networks.
+For example, Ridella et al. [22] used circular units in their Circular Backpropagation Networks.
+Different type of circular units have been used by Kirby and Miranda [23] - in their implementation two sigmoidal units are coupled together and their output is restricted to lie on a unit circle.
+Dorffner [24] proposed conic section transfer functions as a unified framework for MLP and RBF networks.
 Straight lines and ellipses are special cases of conic sections.
 The method presented here may be treated as a generalization of the circular or conical unit method.
 It is not restricted to MLP neural networks, but can be used with any neural network and any classifier.

 Neural models derived from the SBM framework solve not only classification, but also patter completion and associative memory problems.
 An additional advantage of the approach outlined here is the understanding of what these networks have really learned in terms of the prototypes (weights) and the weighted distances from these prototypes.
 A challenge for the neural networks is combinatorial productivity and extraction of knowledge from complex datasets.
-First steps in this direction have already been done [16, 4].
+First steps in this direction have already been done [15, 4].

-Acknowledgments: Support of W.D. and R.A. by the Polish Committee for Scientific Research, grant 8T11C 006 19, and by the German-Polish collaborative grant IBMBF-KBN POL-040-98 is gratefully acknowledged.
+Acknowledgments: Support of W.D. and R.A. by the Polish Committee for Scientific Research, grant 8T11F 014 14, is gratefully acknowledged.